 Service-based companies (like photographers and consultants) flock to this group to connect with other business owners and learn how to expand their client lists.

-Learn from other Latino-owned businesses through discussion prompts and weekly Facebook Live sessions with expert guests.
+Learn from other Latino-owned businesses through discussion prompts and Facebook Live sessions with expert guests.

 Shopify store owners and sellers use this group to optimize their stores and pick up best practices from other successful store owners.

-Consultants, marketers, bloggers, coaches, and retailers stop here to ask tactical questions and brainstorm new marketing tactics.
+Consultants, marketers, bloggers, coaches, and retailers who do business online stop here to ask tactical questions and brainstorm new marketing tactics.

 Trying to scale your business?
 Join this group to get answers and feedback in a non-judgmental environment.